KuroPSPiso/decode-that-mastermind/README.md

 # decode-that-mastermind

 A (static) site to manage codes and get possible solutions for (NL) Radio 538's 'Code = Cashen' game.
+The goal of the game is to get a 5 number code, where each code is denominated numbers ranging from 0 to 9.

 ## Project setup
 ```